kamleshdhanwani/Bulk_DNS_lookup/README.md

 You will be presented with a menu to manage Docker containers and images.

-# Dockerfile Automation

-The script also provides functionality to build and run Docker images from Dockerfiles:
-- Option 10: Build a Docker image from a Dockerfile.
-- Option 11: Build and run a Docker container from a Dockerfile.

-You can specify the Dockerfile path and image tag to automate the Docker build and run process.

  Commands 🖥️

 Here are the available options in the interactive script: